 LinkedIn is improving post visibility and introducing more engagement controls that give users the ability to control who sees their posts.
 Relevance matters and LinkedIn has introduced changes to their algorithm to make sure that users are tagging people in their posts, asking questions, asking for feedback, and are opening up conversations.
 It’s those conversations that allow people to stay on the platform longer, which is the ultimate goal of LinkedIn.

+Posting and distributing content organically is a key for generating your targeted buyer to see your content.
 When users create a post on LinkedIn, they can now choose the post visibility, whether that post is visible to the public, LinkedIn and Twitter, or just their connections.
 This is similar to a user choosing whether to make a post on Facebook public or just for their friends.
 Beyond posting to their own feed, users can also now post directly into groups on LinkedIn.

 Users can now select who can comment on their posts.
 You can allow anyone to comment, you can choose just your connections, or you can choose to allow no one to comment.
 While other platforms are having issues with trustworthiness, LinkedIn is still seen as a trustworthy brand.
 As an effort to remain trustworthy, one of LinkedIn’s goals is to reduce spam, and this feature has the potential to reduce a lot of spam comments.
 Additionally, turning off comments for some followers or some posts, and therefore reducing spam, also helps make people’s feeds a lot more relevant.